 History and Heritage

-Feilding Public Library holds a strong collection of resources relating to local families and history.
+Manawatu District Libraries holds a strong collection of resources relating to local and family history.

 • Feilding Star Newspaper, 1882 - 1934.
 Copies held on microfilm.
 You can also search The Star on Papers Past (www.paperspast.natlib.govt.nz).
 Later Feilding newspapers are held as scrapbooks and hard copies.